pnp/sp-starter-kit/README.md

 # SharePoint Starter Kit v2

-The SharePoint Starter Kit (starter kit) is a comprehensive solution designed for SharePoint Online and SharePoint 2019 which provides numerous SharePoint Framework (SPFx) web parts, extensions, and other components, as well as [PnP PowerShell](https://github.com/sharepoint/pnp-powershell) driven provisioning which you can use as an example and inspiration for your own customizations.
+The SharePoint Starter Kit (starter kit) is a comprehensive solution designed for SharePoint Online and SharePoint 2019 which provides numerous SharePoint Framework (SPFx) web parts, extensions, and other components, as well as [PnP PowerShell](https://github.com/pnp/pnp-powershell) driven provisioning which you can use as an example and inspiration for your own customizations.

+![PnP Starter Pack Front Page](./assets/images/default-front-page-contoso.png)

-> Version 1 includes a comprenshive strategy for only SharePoint Online, as well as a simngle SPFx solution that encapsulates all webparts and extensions into a single package.
+> Starter Kit Version 1 includes a comprenshive strategy for only SharePoint Online, as well as a single SPFx solution that encapsulates all webparts and extensions into a single package.
 Version 1 may be accessed via the [v1 branch](https://github.com/SharePoint/sp-starter-kit/tree/v1) for legacy purposes and will not be maintained beyond April 2020.

+> Notice: There currently **is not** a direct path for upgrading an existing SharePoint Online tenant with the starter kit v1 to v2.
+V2 may be installed into a tenant with v1 already installed, by default, this will add a tenant wide duplicate all of webparts and extensions.
+It is recommended that the starter kit v1 be removed from a tenant before adding v2, or creating a custom installation of v2.

 > Notice: the starter kit adds **tenant level settings** including themes, site designs, taxonomy term sets, and other adjustments.
 Therefore, it is recommended to test the starter kit in an **isolated test tenant and not immediately execute it within your production environment**.

-![PnP Starter Pack Front Page](./assets/images/default-front-page-contoso.png)

 ## Objectives of this solution

-SharePoint Communication Sites have great out-of-the-box capabilities, but the out-of-the-box capabilities may not always be sufficient for your scenarios.
-This is exactly why you are able to include your own customizations.
-This solution addresses common scenarios and tasks you may encounter when introducing those customizations, and provides examples and guidance on how you might address them including:
+SharePoint Communication Sites and Team Sites have great out-of-the-box capabilities, although the out-of-the-box capabilities may not always be sufficient for your scenarios.
+This is exactly why SharePoint may be extended and you are able to include your own customizations.
+This solution addresses common scenarios and tasks you may encounter when introducing those customizations, and provides examples and guidance on how you might address and provision them including:

 - Automated provisioning of simple demo content within a communication site
+- Automated provisioning of multiple team sites with pre-configuration and hub site association
 - Automated provisioning of the whole solution to any tenant within minutes
 - Automated configuration of Site Scripts and Site Designs at the tenant level using the PnP Remote Provisioning engine (SharePoint Online only)
 - Implementation of different customizations for SharePoint